 12 Chinese Skullcap

-Later, in 2012, doctors implicated skullcap in the liver injury of a 78-year-old woman taking Move Free Advanced for arthritis pain.
+Later, in 2012, doctors implicated skullcap in the liver injury of a 78-year-old woman who was taking Move Free Advanced for arthritis pain.

 Move Free may or may not list skullcap as an ingredient.
 Some labels refer to something called “Uniflex.”
 Some product labels I saw mention skullcap as an ingredient in the Uniflex formulation.

 Inclusion in this list is not meant to deprecate any brand.
-Rather, the intention is to serve as a resource of those doing their own research.
+Rather, it is intended to serve as a resource for those doing their own research.
 Links to supporting research are also provided.

 - Hydroxycut (iovate health sciences)